 Create colorful ribbons and medals worn by our brave soldiers with Crayola Color Sticks.
 Then use your imagination and design your own classroom ribbon or medal.

 There is a lot to learn when it comes to military decorations.
-Review the different award categories in the military, like personal decorations, distinguished service, campaign and service, achievement, commendation, etc. Have students look at all the different military awards on the internet or a reference book.
+Invite students to review the different award categories in the military, like personal decorations, distinguished service, campaign and service, achievement, commendation, etc. Have students look at all the different military awards on the internet or in reference books.